Sunday, December 6, 2015

 In a letter to the New York Times two years ago Dr. VandeBerg argued that chimpanzee science should continue if only to aid ape health in the wild, an argument that did not strike the federal regulators as particularly persuasive.
 Per a published report, Dr. VandeBerg was recently relegated to performing an experiment in which opossums had sun block applied and microwave radiation shined on their skin in order to see if the sun block worked to prevent cancer.
 You’ll be happy to know it did.
 Overall, animal studies may be falling on hard times except in places like the military (again in San Antonio, at the base that includes Brooke Army Medical Center) where training often includes use of animals for practice in surgical procedures and wound carecausing the injury and then treating it, although the subjects are said not to be primates, whatever difference that makes.
 However it's done it’s an ugly business that has, up until now, been deemed in humanity’s best interests.
 "The primate center directors as a group were not happy with the decision," Dr. Warner C. Greene director of the Gladstone Institute of Virology and Immunology at UCSF, who served on the original Institute of Medicine committee that decided to move away from chimps, wrote in an email yesterday.
 "However it garnered wide support throughout the scientific and lay communities.
 Previously only two countries in the world had essentially no limitations on biomedical research with chimpanzees: Gabon and the United States."

 “We successfully trained 12 male marmosets [a South American monkey] for treadmill running,” according to a paper detailing another recent Southwest-related primate experiment.
 “The entire process – from training subjects to enter a clear plastic capture container to running at speeds of 1.2 mph for 30min duration – was accomplished with daily sessions (including weekends) in 4 weeks.
 Furthermore, marmosets were able to maintain this rate of exercise for 3 days per week for 3 months.
 Our use of positive reinforcement techniques to train the marmosets to this procedure provided a safe environment for both marmoset and experimenter.
 Alternative procedures, such as putting a harness on the marmoset and tethering him to the treadmill for exercise, could potentially be unsafe particularly when putting the marmoset in a harness which increases handling time and increases biting risk.”
 Is this science?
-It sounds like torture.
+It sounds more like torture.

 Thursday, October 22, 2015